Silver-L/VAE-liver/README.md

 # beta-VAE for liver
 A implementation of beta-VAE and VAE(beta = 1) for Level Set Distribtuion Model(LSDM) of liver

+"Construction and Evaluation of a Statistical Shape Model of Liver Using Variational Autoencode", Zhihui Lu et al. 2019 IEEE International Symposium on Biomedical Imaging (ISBI 2019)

 ## Requirements
 ```
 1. TensorFlow >= 1.4.0